Mint Angel Cake

 - 1-3/4 cups heavy whipping cream

 - Top with third cake layer.
 Frost top and sides of cake with remaining whipped cream.
-Garnish with mint leaves and candies.
-Store in the refrigerator.
-Yield: 16 servings.
+Top with remaining candies.
+Store in refrigerator.

 Nutrition Facts1 slice: 213 calories, 10g fat (6g saturated fat), 36mg cholesterol, 90mg sodium, 27g carbohydrate (19g sugars, 0 fiber), 4g protein.